kubernetes/enhancements/keps/sig-autoscaling/4951-configurable-hpa-tolerance/README.md

   - Estimated increase in size: (e.g., new annotation of size 32B)
   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

+- This feature adds two new optional integer fields to `HorizontalPodAutoscaler` `v2` objects.
+Users should expect this object to increase in size (5 bytes) each time they set this new field.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?